Okipa/laravel-brickables/README.md

 }
 ```

-That's it, your custom model and controller will now be used by the brickable.
+That's it, your custom model and controller will now be used by the `MyNewBrickable` brickable.

 ### Get Eloquent model from request